Jarichi/Mysteries-of-Rankhra/Prophecy of the Broken Flow.md

-When the threads of magic run awry,
+"When the threads of magic grow thin,
-And the weavers of fate stand still,
+And whispers rise on winds of change,
-A force unknown, from shadows nigh,
+An unknown hand, with shadowed grin,
-Disrupts the river, bending will.
+Seeks to bind the Flow and rearrange.

-In the heart of iron and stone,
+In the midst of brass and steam,
-Where life’s pulse hums in crowded sprawl,
+Where iron wheels turn by the stream,
-The **Flow**, unbalanced and alone,
+The **Flow**, untouched, yet not alone,
-Stirs from within its silent hall.
+Now waits as unseen forces scheme.

 Five paths shall converge as one,
 Birch Elf of leaves and ancient bark,